Frankie Kazarian: Ring of Honor (2014–2018)

 In early 2017, The Addiction began feuding with Bullet Club, turning face in the process.
 On February 11, 2017, during Ring of Honor tapings, Kazarian turned on Daniels and joined Bullet Club.
 On March 10 at the ROH 15th Anniversary Show Kazarian defeated Cheeseburger, Chris Sabin, Punisher Martinez, Hangman Page and Silas Young in a six-man mayhem match number one contender for the ROH World Television Championship.
 Later that same event, Kazarian turned on Adam Cole and Bullet Club, revealing his betrayal of Daniels to have been a ruse and helping Daniels win the ROH World Championship.
 On ROH TV taping Kazarian was unsuccessful at winning the ROH World Television Championship against Marty Scurll.
 During the match Hangman Page got involved and caused distractions and ended up hitting Kaz with a chair.
 After the match, Matt Sydal made his return to lay out Scurll and even the odds.

 On the Ring of Honor Tapings, Kazarian would win the Honor Rumble last eliminated Jay Lethal.
 Later that night, Kazarian was unsuccessful at winning the ROH World Championship against Cody.
-On March 9, 2018, at ROH 16th Anniversary Show, SoCal Uncensored defeated The Hung Bucks to win the ROH World Six-Man Tag Team Championship.
+On March 9, 2018, at ROH 16th Anniversary Show, SoCal Uncensored defeated The Mung Bucks to win the ROH World Six-Man Tag Team Championship.
 At War of the Worlds: Lowell, they lost the Six-Man Tag Team Title against The Kingdom.

 On October 14, 2018, Kazarian and SoCal Uncensored teammate Scorpio Sky won a triple threat tag team match to become ROH World Tag Team Champions, marking Kazarian's third reign with those titles.
 At Final Battle, they lost the Tag Team title against The Briscoe Brothers in a Ladder War.
 The next day, SoCal Uncensored left ROH.